 With a foreword by Paul Grilley.
-As the first German author, Stefanie Arend exclusively delves into Yin Yoga, and the yoga style of the American Paul Grilley in this book.
-He combines the association of the asanas and meridians with human anatomy and the teaching of Dao Yoga.
+As the first German author of Yin Yoga, in this book Stefanie Arend exclusively delves into Yin Yoga and the yoga style of the American Paul Grilley.
+Grilley combines the association of the asanas and meridians with human anatomy and the teaching of Dao Yoga.
 Yin Yoga is particularly characterized by exercises that are carried out without the active, energetic use of the muscles.
 Due to the positions being held longer, the deep layers of the body are activated and the flow of the chi is harmonized.
 Yin Yoga teaches you about letting go in a gentle way – physically as well as mentally.
 This book should help the reader to consider their individual anatomy when practicing yoga, i.e. becoming aware of signs from their body.
 Illustrated exercises as well as numerous explanations on options for varying it offer support in this.
 The yoga teacher describes the history of Yin Yoga in an unusually exciting and personal way, and explains the fundamental terms and associations.
 The effect of this yoga technique on the individual emotions, meditations and breathing is also taken into account.
 Yin Yoga is the perfect complement to the popular, active-oriented traditional yoga practices.

 Note on a printing error in the first editions: